Equiia/psshchew/README.md

-Woah looks like some1 is paitient/bored enough to take a look at my ppage.. heh since you've stepped in here.
+Woah looks like some1 is patient/bored enough to take a look at my ppage.. heh since you've stepped in here.
 Guess we will have a talk ?

 >I dont support anyone problematic i am following here,n i dont check their bio,info 2.
+(INCLUDING PROSHIPPERS/DARK/ANY PROBLEMATIC PPL IN GEN.)
 >
 >Its very random n i follow every single person i see on this acc
 >